- Products

 - Causes: Splashing during vigorous evaporation, aerosol generation from adjacent samples, or contaminated needles/equipment.

 - Solutions: Reduce initial gas flow to prevent splashing when sample volume is high.
-Space samples adequately in nitrogen blowdown manifolds to prevent cross-contamination from aerosols.
-Clean needles immediately if any splashing occurs.
-Use disposable needles when possible, or implement rigorous needle cleaning protocols between sample batches.
-For rotary evaporation, avoid excessive vacuum or heat that causes bumping.
+Space samples further apart in the manifold to reduce potential cross-contamination from aerosols.
+Clean needles if any splashing occurs and implement rigorous needle cleaning protocols between sample batches.

-- Symptom: Recovered sample volume/mass is significantly lower than expected, or empty tubes after drying.
+- Symptom: Recovered sample quantity is significantly lower than expected, or empty tubes after drying.

 - Causes: Too-rapid vacuum application, excessive heating, volatile solvent choice, or improper tube size.

 - Solutions: For rotary evaporation, apply vacuum gradually and ensure water bath temperature is appropriate for the solvent being evaporated.
-Use boiling chips or magnetic stirring if available to promote smooth evaporation.
+Use boiling chips or magnetic stirring if available to promote smooth, even evaporation.
 For nitrogen blowdown, start with gentle gas flow and low heat, increasing gradually as volume decreases.
-Select tubes with adequate headspace for sample volume (at least 2x initial volume).
+Select tubes with sufficient headspace for the sample volume, at least twice the initial volume.

 Successfully drying lipid extracts requires understanding the strengths and limitations of available techniques alongside the specific requirements of your analytical workflow.
 Nitrogen blowdown evaporation has emerged as the method of choice for most modern lipidomics applications, offering unparalleled control, reproducibility, and sample protection.
-For specialized needs—whether processing large volumes, maximizing throughput, or preserving highly sensitive lipid species—alternative or complementary approaches including rotary evaporation, freeze-drying, and vacuum concentration provide valuable solutions.
+For specialized needs, alternative or complementary approaches including rotary evaporation, freeze-drying, and vacuum concentration provide valuable solutions.

-The key to success lies in optimizing parameters for your specific samples: selecting appropriate temperatures that balance drying efficiency with lipid stability, employing inert atmospheres to prevent oxidation, and implementing proper storage immediately after drying.
-By following the best practices outlined in this guide and avoiding common pitfalls, you can ensure that your carefully extracted lipids reach downstream analysis with integrity intact, enabling accurate, reproducible results that advance your research or quality control objectives.
+The key to success lies in optimizing dry down parameters for your specific sample type.
+Following best practices outlined in this guide can help ensure that your extracted lipids reach downstream analysis with integrity intact, enabling accurate, reproducible results that advance your research or quality control objectives.

 Organomation has specialized in nitrogen evaporation technology for over 65 years, manufacturing instruments trusted by leading research institutions and analytical laboratories worldwide.
 Our nitrogen blowdown evaporators, including the N-EVAP, MULTIVAP, and MICROVAP series, provide precise control, gentle sample handling, and reliable performance for lipid sample preparation.
 Explore our product line or contact our technical team to identify the optimal evaporation solution for your laboratory's needs.